MohammedRaji/bloggerable/src/_docs/css-scaffolding-base-css.md

 </figure>

-## Overview
+## Approach

-Base CSS builds upon Normalize and Bootstrap Reboot, providing many HTML elements with somewhat opinionated styles using only element selectors to provide an elegant, consistent, and simple baseline to build upon.
+Base CSS builds upon [Normalize](css-scaffolding-normalize.html), providing many HTML elements with somewhat opinionated styles using only element selectors.
 Additional styling is done only with classes.
-For example, we reboot some `<table>` styles for a simpler baseline and later provide `.table`, `.table-bordered`, and more.

 Here are our guidelines and reasons for choosing what to override in base CSS: